arodmail/aws-doc/README.md

 }
 ```

-The output from the 2 commands above indicate that the worker nodes are Amazon Linux 2 EC2 instances, each with the following resources available to allocate to Pods:
+The output from the 2 commands above indicates that the worker nodes are Amazon Linux 2 EC2 instances, each with the following resources available to allocate to Pods:

 - CPUs: 2
 - Memory: 6.8 GB